-(6) The Planning Commission shall transmit its recommendation to the City Council for its official action;

-(7) The City Council shall act upon the application within 60 days after receiving the recommendation of the Planning Commission; except that in the case of a petition by the owner or owners of the property which is proposed to be re-zoned, the City Council shall either approve or disapprove the petition within 60 days after the City Clerk-Treasurer received the petition and the required exhibits unless the City Council determines within that 60-day period that an additional 60 days is necessary and informs the petitioner in writing within the first 60-day period of its decision to and the reasons for extending the first 60-day period by an additional 60 days.
-The failure of a vote to approve a petition shall not be deemed to be a denial of the petition.
-A motion to deny the application must be adopted.
+- (6) The Planning Commission shall transmit its recommendation to the City Council for its official action: - (7) The City Council shall act upon the application within 60 days after receiving the recommendation of the Planning Commission; except that in the case of a petition by the owner or owners of the property which is proposed to be re-zoned, the City Council shall either approve or disapprove the petition within 60 days after the City Clerk-Treasurer received the petition and the required exhibits unless the City Council determines within that 60-day period that an additional 60 days is necessary and informs the petitioner in writing within the first 60-day period of its decision to and the reasons for extending the first 60-day period by an additional 60 days.
 (Ord.
 25, passed 12-3-74; Am.
 Ord.
 25.01, passed 12-15-75; Am.
 Ord.
 25.091, passed 12-5-94)